tikonen/farina_sweep/README.md

 3. Construct an inverse filter for the excitation signal and deconvolve the measured signal to get an impulse response.
 4. Fundamentals and harmonics appear as distinct impulse peaks in the impulse response and can be extracted separately for further analysis.

-This project is a demonstration of the core of this analysis method.
+This project demonstrates the core of this analysis method.
 It may be useful for learning and basis for further development.
 Written for [GNU Octave 8.3.0](https://octave.org/) but almost any version should work.
-Matlab should work also with minor modifications.
+Matlab should also run the scripts with minor modifications.

 Filtering, frequency bin shifting, fading, smoothing, windowing methods etc. are often utilized with farina sweep to get cleaner results.
 See [[2]](#2) for some details.
-These methods are not used in the examples, except for the frequency response averaging to make plots.
+These methods are not used in the examples, except for the frequency response averaging (smoothing) for cleaner graph plotting.

 Copyright 2022 - 2024 Teemu Ikonen